zenpoet88/uva-cs-auth-workflow-openstack/README.md

 only Openstack is currently supported.
 See [`cloud-config.md`](./cloud-configs/cloud-config.md) for more details about writing your own configuration.

 To sanity check that your ssh keys and DNS are configured properly, you should be able to ping the various machines setup in your cloud config and enterprise config files, as well as ssh without a password into Linux VMs.

 For example, if the `enterprise_url` field in your cloud config is `castle.os`, and you have a Linux machine named `linep1` in your enterprise config, you should be able to:

 1. `ping linep1.castle.os`
-2. `nslookup <name>.castle.os` # where <name> are names defined in your enterprise config file
+2. `nslookup <name>.castle.os` # where *name* is any machine name defined in your enterprise config file
 3. `ssh ubuntu@linep1.castle.os`

 ### Simulation